Graduate School

 Time Limits

 Courses completed no more than seven years prior to the graduate certificate award may be used to satisfy certificate requirements.
-Students enrolled in certificates without concurrent enrollment in a graduate degree program are not subject to the continuous enrollment policy during the time allowed for certificate completion.
+Students enrolled in certificates without concurrent enrollment in a graduate degree program are not subject to the continuous enrollment policy during the time allowed for certificate completion, with the exception of students completing certificates in the College of Business.

 Financial Aid Eligibility

-Students enrolled in only graduate certificate programs may qualify for federal loan and work-study financial aid.
+Students enrolled in some graduate certificate programs may qualify for federal loan and work-study financial aid.
 Students must complete the federal FAFSA form to begin the financial aid application process.

 Transfer Credit